nima-siboni/cart-pole-deep-RL-DDQN/README.md

 ## Results

+Here, before getting into the details of training of the agents, the performance of the trained agent is shown.

+First, we show a full episode of the agent's behavior, in the environment in which it is trained (i.e. where there is no random perturbations from the ambient).
+This is for an agent which has reached the maximum performance.
+We also show quantitatively how the performance is improved as the number of training rounds increases.

+Next, we put the agent in a more realistic environment, e.g. where there is a random noise acting on the agent.
+How well an agent does in an environment which is not its training environment is an important question for real world applications of the RL.

 ### In absence of random perturbations
 Let's first start with a visual demonstration of an episode of a trained agent, as shown here.
 One can qualitatively see the improvement of the agent in stabilizing the pole.